 San Bernardino Rideshare Accidents

-Important Facts to Know About Uber & Lyft Accidents in San Bernardino Rideshare services are now ubiquitous in San Bernardino, California.
+Rideshare services are now ubiquitous in San Bernardino.
 Several services are available and widely used by the city’s residents, the most popular being Uber and Lyft.
 Do you not have a car?
 Is your car in the shop?
 Did you have a few too many drinks?
-All you have to do is download a mobile phone application, and you can be on your way in less time than it takes for a taxi and at a reduced cost.
+All you have to do is download a mobile phone application, and you can be on your way to your destination in less time than it takes for a taxi and at a reduced cost.

-Uber and Lyft are the two most popular ridesharing companies in San Bernardino and across the country.
+Uber and Lyft are the two most popular ridesharing companies in San Bernardino.
 Although both taxis and rideshares, legally known as Transportation Network Companies (TNCs), are regulated by the California Public Utilities Commission (CPUC), the two types of services hold several important differences: